microsoft/qsharp-language/Specifications/QIR/Quantum-Runtime.md

 The language-specific compiler may assume that qubits are always allocated in a zero-state.
 Since individual targets may give different guarantees regarding the qubit state upon allocation, the target-specific compilation phase should insert the code required to ensure that the state of qubits is set appropriately.

-Any measurements or resets applied upon release are at the discretion of the target as well; the qubits that are to be released hence need to be unentangled from qubits that remain live prior to invoking the release function.
+Any measurements or resets applied upon release are at the discretion of the target as well; for the quantum algorithm to be correct, the qubits that are to be released hence should be unentangled from qubits that remain live prior to invoking the release function.

 ---
 _[Back to index](README.md)_